-A diet laden with trans fat increases your risk of heart disease, the leading killer of men and women.
-Here's some information about trans fat and how to avoid it.
+A diet laden with trans fat increases your risk of heart disease, the leading killer of adults.
+The more trans fat you eat, the greater your risk of heart and blood vessel disease.

 What is trans fat?

 Most trans fat is formed through an industrial process that adds hydrogen to vegetable oil, which causes the oil to become solid at room temperature.

 This partially hydrogenated oil is less likely to spoil, so foods made with it have a longer shelf life.
 Some restaurants use partially hydrogenated vegetable oil in their deep fryers, because it doesn't have to be changed as often as do other oils.